PaddlePaddle/Paddle/doc/design/parameters_in_cpp.md

 3. Make `Parameters` support Multi-CPU and Multi-GPU training to prepare for sharing `Parameter` between topologies.
 Because we need share `Parameters` between topologies, it is `Parameters`'s response to exchange Parameters between GPUs.
 `GradientMachine` should not handle how to exchange Parameters because `GradientMachine` only used to train one topology and we need to support train many topologies in Paddle, i.e., there could be many GradientMachines use one `Parameters`.
+   * We should use a global function to exchange Parameters between GPUs, not a member function in `Parameters`.
+The `MultiGradientMachine` invoke this function, which uses `Parameters` as this function inputs.
+   * The MultiGradientMachine contains many functionalities.
+Extracting the Parameters exchanging logic could make MultiGradientMachine clearer and simpler.

 4. Make `Parameters` as an argument for `forward/backward` function, not a data member for `GradientMachine`.
 For example, `forward` could be `forward(const Parameters& params, ...)` and `backward` could be `backward(Parameters* params, ...)`.
 After this step, Paddle could share `Parameters` between topologies.